justinj/sol/README.md

 Map a state to a unique natural number.
 The solved state should map to 0.
+(TODO: I don't really like this restriction, but I think it's currently depended on.
+That should be fixed)

-This function must be injective, and ideally should be surjective onto the set `{0..<number of states>}`
+This function must be injective, and ideally should be surjective onto the set `{0...<number of states>}`

 ##`moveEffects`